tchoi8/handmadecomputer/Entry/readme.md

 ![](https://farm1.staticflickr.com/597/20664269176_2df4c0ed80_o.jpg =600x)
 ![](https://farm6.staticflickr.com/5799/20690521125_afe3bd6528_o.jpg =600x)

-The first computers were human, as in it was humans doing computation some numbers and keeping track of the information.
+The first computers were human.
+In fact, we get the term "computer" from the outmoded practice of human computation, peoples whose profession was the performance of arithmetic for scientific, logistical, or military production.